vidjil/vidjil/doc/tools.md

 However, the following points should be taken into account:

-- The Vidjil web application uses the `duplicate_count` value for each clone in a `.tsv` file to the size of each clone.
+- The Vidjil web application uses the `duplicate_count` value for each clone in a `.tsv` file as the size of each clone.
 This was discussed on the AIRR mailing list, but other software may use other fields.
   Note that the AIRR output of `vidjil-algo` uses the same convention.

-- Some RepSeq software (such as IgBlast) do not cluster at all clones but only analyzes independently each read.
+- Some RepSeq software (such as IgBlast) do not cluster clones at all but only analyze independently each read.
   As `fuse.py` does not add clustering information, the output of these software will be also shown unclustered in the Vidjil web application.

 - More generally, RepSeq software have various definitions of clones (see [What is a clone ?](vidjil-format/#what-is-a-clone)).